|

 "Yes ma'am," Theodore looked to Patricia, trying to not appear frightened.
 She nodded to him approvingly.

 "I didn't get a chance to meet with you!
 Oh dear Theodore...
 What will I do?
 You mustn't leave now... " Kellgren wrung her dry bird-like hands and stared at him with her goggle eyes.
-He felt a nervous turn of his stomach.

 "Don't worry mum," Patricia said, quickly interjecting into the awkward silence, "he will be back next summer.
 Right?"